Curriculum

 In KS2 all of our children have the opportunity to experience specialist teaching.

-Mr. Lawson delivers Computing
+Mr. Lawson delivers Computing - Coding

 Mr. Griffiths teaches Music

-Mrs. Owen teaches French
+Mrs Hughes teaches French

 This gives the children the chance for really high quality teaching and also prepares them for working with different adults and in different classes.